 Being able to take surveys on a mobile device can be very convenient, as you can do it whenever it fits into your schedule without having to be in front of a computer.

-However, it has a mobile friendly website, so you can just open it in your internet browser on your phone or click the link in the invitation email, you will receive.
+However, it has a mobile-friendly website, so you can just open it in your internet browser on your phone or click the link in the invitation email you will receive.

 Who can join?

-Prolific surveys are open to around 34 countries.
-It is planning to open up to the whole world at some point, so if you want to join, it can be worth going there to see, if it is available in your country.
+That means it is available in around 33 countries.
+It is planning to open up to the whole world at some point, so if you want to join, it can be worth going there to see if it is available in your country.

 The verification is necessary to make sure that it is only real people that are participating, and it is understandable that they want to make sure of this.

 I could fairly quickly see that Prolific is not a scam, and therefore I did not mind using my phone to verify my account.
-You just give your phone number, and a few seconds later you receive a text message with a code you need to use.
+You just give your phone number, and a few seconds later, you receive a text message with a code you need to use.
 In total, it took me less than 1 minute.